+p4 files @7abe1name

-p4 files @labelname List the file revisions tagged by labelname.
+List the file revisions tagged by 1abe1name.

-To tag revisions in your client workspace with a label p4 labelsync To list all labels known to the system р4 labels To create a label and tag files with the label p4 tag p4 labels p4]abe]s lists all the labels known to the Perforce service in the form:
+To synchronize a label with the client workspace. "p4 labelsync" on page 243 To list all labels known to the system "p4 labels" on page 241 To create a label and tag files with the label "p4 tag" on page 461 p4 labels p4 labels lists all the labels known to the Perforce service in the form: